MisterY/music-site/band/band.md

----
-Title: Playing in a Band
+# Playing in a Band
----

 Some characteristics of playing in a band.

 Rhythm section mostly refers to drums and bass.